charliehoward/CRC-Installer-PS/README.md

 Will check for previous installation of Windows and then copy over the old Users folder to the Desktop.

 Sets a random wallpaper from selection and auto arranges desktop icons.

+# Update 2.2.5

+Added "close.ps1" to remove all unnecessary files after installation is complete.

+# Update 2.2.4

+Fixed issue with wallpapers hanging if folder already exists.

 # Update 2.2.3